unrealwork/atsd-use-cases/HawaiiGasPrices/README.md

 From the data.gov website, let us choose [Hawaii electricity prices](https://catalog.data.gov/dataset/hi-electricity-prices-815fa) as our second dataset.

-From 2008 to 2012, the State of Hawaii collected electricity prices (in cents/kwh) for each of the following Hawaiian islands:
+From 2008 to 2012, the State of Hawaii collected electricity prices (in cents/kwh) for each of the Hawaiian islands:

 **Hawaii**, **Kauai**, **Lanai**, **Maui**, **Molokai**, **Oahu**

-In turn, each island had it's electricity broken into the following  sectors:
+In turn, each island had it's electricity broken into these sectors:

 **All Sectors**, **Commercial**, **Residential**, **Street Lights**